 While Five Points, at the intersection of Santee, Harden and Devine streets, might be famous among University of South Carolina's students and alumni for its collection of college bars, it's during the day that the village's charm really shines.
 Five Points is an undeniably friendly and quaint place to shop.
 You just might feel like you're back in college yourself.

 Fitting for a place so beloved by students, many of the stores veer toward the funky and bohemian.
 Papa Jazz Record Shoppe has one of the best vinyl record collections in the Southeast, both new and used, along with CDs and DVDs.
-Drip Columbia also has great records for sale in the back of its cozy dining room.

 The Gourmet Shop has an incredible selection of fine wines, cheeses and hard-to-find ingredients.
 It's also a great place to get a bite to eat in their cafe.